Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you write a single line of code,  sketch out your logic like a pirate planning a treasure hunt.
-A clear map (pseudocode or flowchart) prevents you from getting hopelessly lost in a sea of syntax errors – and saves you from shouting "Shiver me timbers!" at your screen.
+- **"Comment your code like you're explaining it to a grumpy, sleep-deprived coworker who also holds the nuclear launch codes.
+Clarity saves lives (and debugging time)."**

 ---

-### 📅 Last Updated: 2024-11-19 16:28
+### 📅 Last Updated: 2024-11-19 17:21

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!